 When you see your therapist online, there is no need to travel to the therapist’s office.
 There is no sitting in the waiting room being exposed to be seen by other clients.
 You don’t need to park your car and walk into a clinic or an office with a therapist’s name on it.

-Separate locations couples counseling.
+Separate locations couples counselling.

 Most online platforms now offer meetings with more than two people.
 Imagine sitting in front of your computer at home.
 Your partner is in his or her office or on a business trip oversees.
-Both of you can have a couples counseling session with your therapist.
+Both of you can have a couples counselling session with your therapist.
 You see each other, and your therapist, on screen at the same time.

 You can click the mute button any time.
 Have a quick confidential interaction with someone in the room or on your phone.
 That is usually very difficult in the therapist’s office.
 You would need to physically step outside to do that and waste valuable time.
-People with little experience in couples counseling will say “You should turn your phone off during therapy.”
+People with little experience in couples counselling will say “You should turn your phone off during therapy.”
 This statement is logical but inaccurate.
 After seeing more than a thousand couples I would say that it is not uncommon for the process to be occasionally interrupted by phone.

-Limitations of online couples counseling:
+Limitations of online couples counselling

 This is by far the main limitation to the process.
 No matter what program you use and how good it is, if internet signal goes down enough then your communication will get choppy or impossible.
 You may need to end the session and reschedule or continue by phone.